Microsoft/MCW-Lift-and-Shift-ARM/Hands-on Lab/HOL step-by-step - Azure Resource Manager.md

 2. Add a new **Storage Account** resource to the template named ***hackstorage***.

-    > Note: The template generated in the Azure SDK appends a unique value (13 characters in length) to the storage account name.
+    > **Note**: The template generated in the Azure SDK appends a unique value (13 characters in length) to the storage account name.
 Storage account names must not exceed 24 characters.
 Ensure the name specified is 11 characters or less in length.

     ![In the Add New Resource window, in the left pane, Storage Account is selected.
 In the right, Create a Storage account pane, hackstorage is typed into the Name field.](images/Hands-onlabstep-by-step-AzureResourceManagerimages/media/image40.jpg "Add Resource window")